study-viser/study-viser.github.io/README.md

 ## Phase 1: Glossary-Based Study Materials (MVP)

-For the initial implementation, KnowledgeVault focuses on **terminology and definitions.**.
+For the initial implementation, StudyViser focuses on **terminology and definitions.**.

 **Instructor-Defined Glossaries:**
 - Instructor adds terms for each week or topic